IsraaMShtayeh/Learning-Sprint-/Day4.md

 - We may easily and quickly build an unnamed function using the arrow function.
 - Scops are nested within the program the widest scope is the global scope .
 - each functions gets its own new scope within the scope where it was declared .
-- whithin each scope we can access variables declared in a wider scope (eg global scope) but not those declared in a narrower scope (eg function scope).
+- whithin each scope we can access variables declared in a wider scope (eg global scope) but not those declared in a narrower scope (eg function scope)
 - variables declared with let can be modified from within a narrower scope .
 - We can make our website interactive by using events and handling(the web browser fires events when certain things happen on the page).
 - We can remove and set attribute of the element